CONDITIONS WE TREAT

 Dialectical Behavior Therapy (DBT)

-Particularly effective for teens struggling with emotional regulation, self-harm behaviors, or suicidal thoughts, teaching distress tolerance and mindfulness skills
+Particularly effective for teens struggling with emotional regulation, self-harm behaviors, or suicidal thoughts, teaching distress tolerance and mindfulness skills.

 Solutions-Focused Brief Therapy (SFBT)

-A goal-oriented approach focusing on building solutions rather than dwelling on problems
+A goal-oriented approach focusing on building solutions rather than dwelling on problems.

 Art Therapy

-Creative expression that helps teens process difficult emotions when talk therapy feels too overwhelming
+Creative expression that helps teens process difficult emotions when talk therapy feels too overwhelming.

-Lifestyle and wellness strategies
+Lifestyle and Wellness Strategies

-Sleep hygiene, exercise, nutrition, and social connection all play critical roles in managing depression symptoms
+Sleep hygiene, exercise, nutrition, and social connection all play critical roles in managing depression symptoms.

 Trauma-informed therapy

-When depression stems from or co-occurs with traumatic experiences, specialized trauma processing approaches like EMDR may be recommended
+When depression stems from or co-occurs with traumatic experiences, specialized trauma processing approaches like EMDR may be recommended.

 Individualized Treatment Goals